hackclub/blot/docs/GET_A_BLOT.md

   - You can't just copy an existing piece of art and mess with the numbers.
   - That being said, you can take inspiration from other art and remix a few pieces together.

-I reccomend trying to create a [figurative](https://en.wikipedia.org/wiki/Figurative_art) piece, which depicts a real life thing.
+I recommend trying to create a [figurative](https://en.wikipedia.org/wiki/Figurative_art) piece, which depicts a real life thing.
 A key to being successful is being intentional with what you make.
 Sketch something out and have it in mind before you program it.

 Here are some examples of some **acceptable pieces**: